Data Bus Development For Governmental Corporation

 01. Challenge: Lack of experience

 Azati has never worked with the document management software the Customer wanted us to integrate.
-That’s why this project became a new experience for our engineers.
+This project became a new experience for our engineers.

 02. Challenge: Inaccurate web